juanitomint/aws-deploy-image/README.md

 # docker deploy image

-This image contains all the tools needed for deploying to an AKS cluster
+This image contains all the tools needed for deploying to an Kubernetes cluster EKS version you can easily adapt it to any other flavor